NeilMacMullen/jumpfs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/NeilMacMullen/jumpfs/badge.svg?branch=main&kill_cache=1)](https://coveralls.io/github/NeilMacMullen/jumpfs?branch=main)

+# WORK IN PROGRESS - check back in a few days !

 ## Give a Star! :star:

 If you like or are using this project please give it a star or leave some feedback in the [discussions](https://github.com/NeilMacMullen/jumpfs/discussions/categories/send-a-smile) section.
 A little feedback goes a long way - thanks!